 When it comes to investing, children have a strong advantage over adults; a much longer time frame for investment.
 The power of compounding makes it possible to make millions out of pennies saved each week.
 Saving for college

 and is a valuable estate tax planning tool, making it beneficial to both parties.
 529 plans allow a grandparent to set aside funds for their grandchildren’s higher eduction while, at the same time, retaining ownership of the assets, which can come in handy in case of an unforeseen emergency.
 Grandparents who wish to contribute to Coverdell accounts should however discuss with the parents of the child before making a contribution.
 The total allowable contribution to a Coverdell account in an year is $2000 and anything that exceeds that figure will be subjected to a penalty, so make sure that the total contribution from all the related parties do not exceed that limit.

 .
 Although Roth IRA contributions are after-tax dollars, most children have less income than the threshold limit to be worried about taxes.
 These contributions can remain and grow tax-free in the account for more than forty years until they reach retirement age.
 The icing on the cake is that all of this can be withdrawn tax-free at retirement without paying a penny to Uncle Sam.
 It is even possible to withdraw money from Roth IRA for higher education purposes.

 The best investment for grandkids is of course to teach them to save money and spend wisely.
 Encourage children to save money for an immediate goal, teach them to give to charities and to forgo instant gratification for a bigger and better goal.
 If you teach them the basics of money management, they will grateful to you regardless of whether you saved a lot or only a little.

-1. Coverdell Education Savings Accounts by IRS, http://www.irs.gov/newsroom/article/0,,id=107636,00.html
+1. Coverdell Education Savings Accounts by IRS, https://www.irs.gov/newsroom/article/0,,id=107636,00.html

-2. Introduction to 529 plans, http://www.savingforcollege.com/intro_to_529s/what-is-a-529-plan.php
+2. Introduction to 529 plans, https://www.savingforcollege.com/intro_to_529s/what-is-a-529-plan.php

-3. Introduction to Roth IRA, http://www.rothirarules.net/
+3. Introduction to Roth IRA, https://www.rothirarules.net/

-Image Credit: Matt Mcgee, http://www.flickr.com/photos/pleeker/2740887564/
+Image Credit: Matt Mcgee, https://www.flickr.com/photos/pleeker/2740887564/